Shrimp Scampi Pasta Recipe (VIDEO)

 - 1/3 cup fresh parsley, finely chopped

 In the same hot skillet, add 2 Tbsp oil and 2 Tbsp butter.
-Once the butter is melted, add minced garlic and sautee, stirring frequently for 1 minute.
+Once the butter is melted, add minced garlic and red pepper flakes if using, and sautee stirring frequently for 1 minute.
 Add shrimp in a single layer and season with 1 tsp salt and 1/4 tsp black pepper.
-Saute until shrimp are pink and not translucent (about 2 minutes per side).
-Be careful not to overcook or shrimp will be tough.
+Saute until shrimp are pink and not translucent (about 1 minute per side).
+Be careful not to overcook or the shrimp will be tough.

-Add 1/4 cup lemon juice, 1/3 cup chopped parsley, 1 Tbsp lemon zest and stir to combine.
-Turn off the heat and return pasta and asparagus to the pan.
-Toss everything to combine and serve with grated parmesan.
+Add lemon zest, juice, and parsley, and stir to combine.
+Turn off the heat and return the pasta and asparagus to the pan.
+Toss everything to combine and serve with freshly grated parmesan.

 Q: What’s your favorite go-to (quick) weeknight meal?

 Read comments/reviewsAdd comment/review